zzApotheosis/zzApotheosis/README.md

 I'm a software engineer, electrical engineer, computer scientist, firearms enthusiast, novice gunsmith, motorcycle rider, Christian, GNU/Linux/FLOSS enthusiast, sysadmin, gamer, weeb, American, moderate libertarian, and sometimes a dummy!
 I hold a Bachelor of Science in Electrical Engineering Technology from the Metropolitan State University of Denver with a GPA of 3.37.
 I hope to pursue a Master of Science in Computer Science before I turn 30!

-I suppose most folks would consider the hottest current celebrity to be their idol.
-As a technologist and a F/LOSS advocate, Richard Stallman, Linus Torvalds, RDML Grace Hopper, Eric S. Raymond, and Andrew Tridgell are my heroes.
-Honorable mentions from other fields include Jordan Peterson, Jesus Christ of Nazareth, Aristotle, Socrates, Plato, and Cicero.
-I highly encourage others to choose their role models wisely.
-While I realize that even publicly saying this is one of the nerdiest things I can possibly do, I still find it extremely important to promote lesser-known, highly influential, thankless individuals.

 # Skill Set
 <details>
 <summary>Click to view</summary>